The Infinity Gauntlet: Adaptations

 Capcom adapted the storyline into two video games shortly after its release.
 The first, Marvel Super Heroes, was a fighting game released as an arcade game in 1995 before being ported to Sega Saturn and PlayStation in 1997.
 The second, Marvel Super Heroes In War of the Gems, was a beat 'em up released in 1996 for the Super Nintendo Entertainment System.

 After the animated television series The Super Hero Squad Show introduced an "Infinity Sword" in its first season, its second season (2010–2011) loosely adapted The Infinity Gauntlet.
 Griptonite Games released a tie-in video game, Marvel Super Hero Squad: The Infinity Gauntlet, for several platforms in 2010.

 In October 2011, WizKids announced they would adapt The Infinity Gauntlet into an organized play tournament for their collectible miniatures game Heroclix in 2012.
 Vendors who wanted to participate qualified for free game kits by purchasing a minimum amount of new Heroclix booster packs.
 It began in January and a new round was held once a month through August.
 At each round, players received a special game piece for participating and winners received limited edition pieces based on characters from the storyline.
 The eight participation pieces could be combined to create Thanos' shrine to Death and featured all of the gems.
 At the time of release, it was the largest Heroclix tournament.

-In 2014, the early episodes of the second season of the animated cartoon Avengers Assemble adapted the storyline.
+In 2014, the early episodes of the second season of the animated series Avengers Assemble adapted the storyline.
 It also included elements from the Thanos-centric 2013 crossover comic series Infinity written by Jonathan Hickman and penciled by Jim Cheung, Jerome Opeña, and Dustin Weaver, such as Thanos' allies, the Black Order.

 Capcom released Marvel vs. Capcom: Infinite for PlayStation 4, Xbox One, and Microsoft Windows in September 2017.
 While it features elements from the series, it is not a direct adaptation.
 To coincide with the game's release, Capcom held a global tournament series called "Battle for the Stones".
 The winner of the tournament received a cash prize and a light-up Infinity Gauntlet trophy.

 An Infinity Gauntlet prop with gems was included in the 2011 film Thor as an Easter egg for fans before Marvel Studios decided the Avengers films would adapt The Infinity Gauntlet.
 A post-credits scene in Avengers: Age of Ultron (2015) showed Thanos with a gauntlet without gems, and the one from Thor was stated to have been a fake in Thor: Ragnarok (2017).
 The 2018 film Avengers: Infinity War drew inspiration from The Infinity Gauntlet and depicts Thanos collecting the Infinity Stones and using them to kill half of the universe.
 Its 2019 sequel, Avengers: Endgame, focuses on the Avengers' attempts to undo Thanos' actions.